tamirhaver129/Deep-Learning-Course-046211-Project---Predictinting-Stock-Prices/README.md

 Compering the results and the naive prediction (average weekly gain)

 Presenting the results
-# Training methods
-For our project's models we chose Adam (Adaptive Moment) as our optimizer, stepLRonPlateu as our scheduler and MSE as our loss function.

 # Parameters
 The hyper parameters we used OPTUNA for tuning are:

 Batch Size

-Hidden Dim
+Hidden and Output Dim of GRU and LSTM

-Number of layers
+N layers of GRU and LSTM
 Learning Rate

-Look Back
+Look Back – How many past weeks do we need in order to predict next week’s value.
+Factor – Scheduler’s lr scaling factor.

 # DATA Sources
 Nasdaq 100-values: